 This workshop requires experience and comfort using the jointer, planer, table saw, and bandsaw as well as basic knowledge of milling and beginning joinery.
-Classes to take before this one include Intro to Woodworking and Furniture Making I. We also recommend that you take Fundamentals of Woodworking, although this class is not required.
+Classes to take before this one include Intro to Woodworking and Intro to Furniture Making.
+We also recommend that you take Fundamentals of Woodworking, although this class is not required.

 407 E Pico Blvd, 10th Floor

 Please arrive 15 minutes early.
 We will have coffee waiting for you to jump start the evening.